ros-drivers/gscam/README.md

 | Galactic | 20.04 | 1.16 |
 | Rolling | 20.04 | 1.16 |

+Note: Rolling will migrate to Ubuntu 22.04 and GStreamer 1.18 in preparation for Humble Hawksbill.

 #### Dependencies

 These dependencies will be picked up by rosdep and are required to compile: